Total points: 30

 origin='lower' option, which ensures that the (0,0) pixels is on the bottom left, not the top left.
 You can try and use different colormaps if you like (set by the

-cmap option) - see here for information on the available colormaps (but you can also use the tab key to find out which color tables are available).
+cmap option) - see here for information on the available colormaps.
 You can specify a colormap to use with e.g.

 cmap=plt.cm. followed by the name of the colormap).
 Note that you can make figures larger by specifying e.g.

 where the size is given in inches.
 Try and find a way to plot a colorbar on the side, to show what color corresponds to what value.
-Remember that you can always look at the examples in the Matplotlib Gallery to find examples.
-You can also try and remove the tick labels (
+Examples can be found in the Matplotlib Gallery.
+You may also want to try to remove the tick labels (

 We now want to make a plot of the ice concentration over time.
 Reading in a single map is easy, but since we have 137 maps, we do not want to read them all in individually by hand.
 Write a loop over all the available files, and inside the loop, read in the data to a variable (e.g.